-- engage with the relationship of human populations to each other, over space and time. - study the relationship between human populations with their physical environment at a variety of scales from the local to the global. - consider their own role in relation to themes and issues being studied and the roles, values and attitudes of others including decision makers.
+- engage with the relationship of human populations to each other, over space and time; - study the relationship between human populations with their physical environment at a variety of scales from the local to the global; - consider their own role in relation to themes and issues being studied and the roles, values and attitudes of others including decision makers.

-Fieldwork Geography involves a mandatory 4 day fieldwork excursion.
+Geography involves a mandatory 4 day fieldwork excursion.
 In the past this has been to the Dorset Coast at an approximate cost of £200 per student.
 This is a fantastic opportunity to develop the skills you acquire in the classroom and see Geography in a completely different way.

-A Grade 5 in GCSE Geography, a Grade 5 in English Language and a Grade 5 in Mathematics.
+A Grade 5 in GCSE Geography.

-Assignment of 3,000-4,000 words.
+NEA Assignment of 3,000-4,000 words.
 60 marks.
 (20%) Internally assessed - Moderated by the exam board.